Facilities Management

 - 700-ton modular heat recovery chiller

-- Upgrade and reuse existing cooling tower
+- Upgraded and reused existing cooling tower

-- Refurbish existing chiller plant building
+- Refurbished existing chiller plant building

 - Centralized CUP with 46,100 MBH of total heating capacity